nextprocurement/pdf2txt/README.md

 ### Environment Setup
 It's recommended to create a new enviroment in order to avoid lib. version errors.The tool was tested under **python 3.7**, I highly recoomed using the same.
+Another option is to use the provided docker described in the next section.

 YOu can create a virtual env with the following command: